lsst-sims/migration_plan/README.md

 moving_objects
  |   sims_movingObjects
 data
- |   new subpackage that can check for data files and download if needed
+ |   new package that can check for data files and download if needed
 ```

 ## Lower Priority Issues

 Other decisions that need to be made, but final details aren't needed to start migration.

-Focal plane geometry.
+* Focal plane geometry.
 The only thing from the DM stack we currently use is the focal plane geometry.
 Proposed solution is to write some code that calls the DM stack to build a pre-computed lookup table that can then be used in this package and updated as needed.
 While the focal plane geometry is currently a dependency, it's not used by default, so there wouldn't be much loss of functionality if we finished this after migration.

-Data files that need to be updated:  Along with the focal plane geometry, there are values like telescope zeropoints, airmass extinction coefficients, etc that need to be computed elsewhere and saved.
+* Data files that need to be updated:  Along with the focal plane geometry, there are values like telescope zeropoints, airmass extinction coefficients, etc that need to be computed elsewhere and saved.
 We should have a plan for how that happens, when we updated, how we note we have updated.

-Versioning of data files:  Do we need to include some versioning on our data blobs?
+* Versioning of data files:  Do we need to include some versioning on our data blobs?
 This has been requested in the past, but we've never actually done it.

-executable files:  We have things like showMaf.py.
+* Executable files:  We have things like showMaf.py.
 I'm sure there's a way to handle executable python scripts so they get added to a users path on install, just need to learn what it is.
 Looks like things usually just go in a scripts/ directory.

-Continuous integration:  We will either need to have jenkins updated to build our new package, or setup a new CI. conda-forge has tools in place to link into things like Travis CI.
+* Continuous integration:  We will either need to have jenkins updated to build our new package, or setup a new CI. conda-forge has tools in place to link into things like Travis CI.

-Documentation plan:  The current documentation is scattered and fragmentary.
+* Documentation plan:  The current documentation is scattered and fragmentary.
 Presumably we can adopt a standard documentation system like sphinx and have it built and linked off www.lsst.io and can take down the outdated things like sims-maf.lsst.io etc.

+* Unit test location.
+People on the web seem to like to fight about where unit tests should go (e.g., one big tests/ directory, or a tests/ subdirectory in each package).
+This should be easy to change if we don't like our initial pick.